 The iconic church is located in the San Salvador historic district on the east side of Plaza Libertad.
 El Rosario Church is part of the downtown area that houses some of the most beautiful buildings and historical plazas in El Salvador.

-Undoubtedly, the El Rosario Church is one of the best churches in El Salvador; it is an icon of modern architecture in the Capital City.
+Undoubtedly, this iconic Church is one of the best churches in El Salvador; it is an icon of modern architecture in the Capital City.
 It stands out from other churches, not because of its history but because of its modern striking look.

 If you ever get to be in the San Salvador historic district, stop by and explore this church.
-Its soaring space layered with multiple rows of stained glass that flood the inside with color and give it an impressive light effect is worth visiting.
+Its soaring space is layered with multiple rows of stained glass that flood the inside with color and give it an impressive light effect; it is worth visiting.